cosmosdevs/GameOfZones/README.md

 Save these important competition dates on your calendar:

-* ✅-Registration for Game of Zones closes on April 25, 2020 at 11:59pm PST.-
+* ✅Registration for Game of Zones closes on April 25, 2020 at 11:59pm PST.
-* Game of Zones will begin on Friday, May 1, 2020.
+* ✅Game of Zones will begin on Friday, May 1, 2020.
-* The Official GoZ Opening Ceremonies Live Stream will be held on Friday, May 1, 2020 at 9am PST on our @cosmosdevs Twitch channel.
+* The Official GoZ Opening Ceremonies Live Stream was held on Friday, May 1, 2020 at 9am PST on our @cosmosdevs Twitch channel.
-  * **Phase 1 launches at 12:00 am PST on 5/6** and ends at 11:59am PST on 5/10, and the P1 Live Stream will be on 5/8 at 12:00pm PST.
+  * Phase 1b will begin Monday, May 18th at 7:00am UTC, and will end on Thursday, May 21st at 6:59am UTC.
-    * **Phase 2 launches at 12:00am PST on 5/11** and ends at 11:59PM PST on 5/15, and the P2 Live Stream will be on 5/15 at 12:00pm PST.
+  * Phase 2 will begin Monday, May 25th at 7:00am UTC, and will end on Friday, May 28th at 6:59am UTC.
-    * **Phase 3 launches at 12:00am PST on 5/18** and ends at 11:59pm PST on 5/22, and the P3 Live Stream will be on 5/22 at 12:00pm PST.
+  * Phase 3 will begin on Monday, June 1st at 7:00am UTC, and will end on Friday, June 6th at 6:59am UTC.

-* Game of Zones will close on Friday, May 22nd, 2020 at 11:59pm PST.
+* Game of Zones will close on Friday, May 22nd, 2020 at 6:49am UTC.

-* The Official GoZ Closing Ceremonies Live Stream will be held on Thursday, May 28th, 2020 at 9am PST.
+* The Official GoZ Closing Ceremonies Live Stream will be held on Wednesday, June 10th at 7:00pm UTC.

 Wherever possible, we will strive to find times that are convenient for participants distributed across diverse time zones.